How to grow daisy flower

 It blooms in early spring – early winter.
 Mainly in May, although its flowering period is long.
 Even some flowers can be born amid mild winters..

 Abundant watering, especially during summer.

 Used for gardens, flower pots, flower beds.
 It has medicinal properties, being suitable as a diuretic, tonic, expectorant and antitussive.
 External use has vulnerary properties.
-(More information on the medicinal properties in the listing above)
+(More information on the medicinal properties in the listing below)